 We suggest below a set of configurations we tested with our range of boards.
 Those configurations are the ones we used on our skateboard park (electric or not) and are set for a 85 kg rider.
 There are tons of good brands American made bushings that you can choose from.
 Some names :

-- Venom bushings: two very good urethanes formula, SHR and HPF, with 4 of shapes allows a very rich configuration of setups.
-No website for venom : visit them on their Youtube channel.
+- Venom bushings: two very good urethanes formula, SHR and HPF, with 4 of shapes allows a very rich combination of setups.
+Website for venom is here and their Youtube channel is also full of tips.

-- Orangatang bushings : 2 product lines – cone+barrel and barrel+barrel – with three hardness provides, but with an incredibly smooth and rebounding urethane formula.
+- Orangatang bushings : 2 product lines – cone+barrel and barrel+barrel – with only three hardness, but an incredibly smooth and rebounding urethane formula.
 Visit them here.

 - Riptide is known for its wide range of formulas, shapes, and kits.
 It is a very good brand with a great reputation.
 You can visit them here.